 Blood Mountain in Blairsville easily comes to mind as a great winter hike because of the diverse rocky terrain and the fun shelter at the end of the trail.
 Add to that amazing panoramic views, and you’ve got a winter hike like no other!

 Blood Mountain is about 4.5 miles, and it is a climb.
 I would not recommend it for a kid’s first hike.
 It’s great for kids that hike regularly (my son was 6 years old when he first completed it without being carried) or teenagers.
 If you have hiking poles, this is the perfect hike on which to use them.

 Read more about our hike to the Blood Mountain Summit.

-George L Smith State Park (Twin City): Explore a different kind of winter trail here: a water trail.
+Explore a different kind of winter trail at George L Smith State Park: a water trail.
 Wind your way through black water and bare cypress trees, which reflect off the lake like towering giants reaching for the clouds.